 In the OBJCAL mode the object fibre is used as in the OBJSKY mode described above.
-Light from the FCU is delivered to the sky fibre via the appropriate positioning of the Sliding Calibration Selection Mirror in the FEROS/WFI Adpater (see section 2.3).
+Light from one of the sources of the FCU is delivered to the sky fibre via the appropriate positioning of the Sliding Calibration Selection Mirror in the FEROS/WFI Adpater (see section 2.6).

-Then, the light of the calibration source (either WC or FF) can be recorded throughout the whole object exposure to monitor the stability of the spectrograph.
-The position of the neutral density filter wheel is set automatically according to the exposure time.
+Then, the light of the calibration source (normally ThAr+Ne, but ThArNe or Hal+Hal is also possible) can be recorded throughout the whole object exposure to monitor the stability of the spectrograph.
+The position of the neutral density filter wheel is set automatically according to the exposure time and the user specified Equivalent lamp exposure time.